symfony2admingenerator/GeneratorBundle/Resources/new-doc/admin/builder-edit.md

 	  list: ~
 ```

-You can also use self-defined action from your global generator parameters, or overwrite specific part of the actions.
+You can also use self-defined actions from your global generator parameters, or overwrite specific part of the actions.
 Check the [action documentation][action-doc] for more information.

 #### Fields